oxidecomputer/humility/README.md

 not include identity information.
 If they are marked as `(vpdfail)`, they are running a new-enough `udpbroadcast`, but the SP was unable to read its identity from its VPD.

-To call all targets that match an archive, `--listen` can be combined with `--call`

 ### `humility sbrmi`